Blockchain-based Proof of Location: Proof-of-Location Scheme

-Similarly to the solution proposed by Zhu and Cao \cite{Zhu2013}, peers can communicate with near nodes through any short-range communication technology, such as Bluetooth, Bluetooth SMART or ZigBee, and they periodically use these interfaces to broadcast proof-of-location requests and responses to their neighbors, as illustrated in Figure \ref{fig:protocol}.
+Similarly to the solution proposed by Zhu and Cao \cite{Zhu2013}, peers can communicate with near nodes through any effective short-range communication technology and they periodically use these interfaces to broadcast proof-of-location requests and responses to their neighbors, as illustrated in Figure \ref{fig:protocol}.

-Supposing next block to be confirmed is $Block_t$, a proof-of-location request from peer $i$ (the Prover) to peer $j$ (the Witness) contains the identifier $K^{pu}_{i}$), the geographic location of the peer, and a hash of the preceding block in the block chain $h(Block_{t-1})$.
-The request is signed with the requester's private key, so that anyone can verify that it has not been tampered with, as depicted in Figure \ref{fig:request}.
+Supposing next block to be created is $Block_t$, a proof-of-location request from peer $i$ (the Prover) to peer $j$ (the Witness) contains the identifier $K^{pu}_{i}$ and the geographic location of peer $i$, as well as a hash of the latest created block $h(Block_{t-1})$.
+As depicted in Figure \ref{fig:request}, the request is signed with the requester's private key, so that anyone can verify that it has not been tampered with.

-The Witness (\textit{i.e.}, peer $j$) verifies the validity of the proof-of-location request verifies its validity, according to the following rules: \begin{enumerate} \item the request has to come from a peer that, beyond being in touch through the short-range communication technology, is a known contact in the location-based peer-to-peer overlay scheme; \item the request is digitally signed by the peer that has produced it; \item the request contains an admissible geographic location, \textit{i.e.}, not further than the adopted maximum distance reachable with the short-range communication technology; \item the request refers to the end block of the block chain; otherwise, peers start a synchronization process via the peer-to-peer network to align their block chains. \end{enumerate}
+The Witness (\textit{i.e.}, peer $j$) verifies the validity of the proof-of-location request, according to the following rules: \begin{enumerate} \item the request has to come from a peer that, beyond being in touch through the short-range communication technology, is a known contact in the LBS-oriented peer-to-peer overlay network; \item the request is produced and digitally signed by the Prover; \item the request contains an admissible geographic location, \textit{i.e.}, not farther than the adopted maximum distance reachable with the short-range communication technology; \item the request refers to the end block of the blockchain; otherwise, peers start a synchronization process via the peer-to-peer network to align their blockchains. \end{enumerate}

-Once all checks have been fulfilled, a proof-of-location response is produced.
-The responding peer wraps the received request in a new message, together with its geographic location and identifier (\textit{i.e.}, its public key $K^{pu}_{j}$).
-The proof-of-location response is also signed with the private key of the responding peer, as illustrated in Figure \ref{fig:response}.
+Once all checks have been fulfilled, a proof-of-location response is produced by the Witness, wrapping the received request into a new message, together with its geographic location and identifier (\textit{i.e.}, its public key $K^{pu}_{j}$).
+The proof-of-location response is also signed with the private key of the Witness, as illustrated in Figure \ref{fig:response}.